Sample attributes

 |

-If a mouse sample was used, the strain of the mouse sample.
 For use with the T-cell and B-cell receptor sequencing analyses.
-Samples that use the mouse strain attribute can be added to a custom analysis workflow.
+Samples that use the mouse strain attribute can be added to a user-defined analysis workflow.
 Available options are based on the most common mouse strains in the IRGT database. |

 |

 The percent of tumor cells in the sample.
+Note: The Percentage Cellularity sample attribute is required for DNA samples.
 IMPORTANT!
 Do not change this setting for workflows that are used with the Oncomine™ TagSeq Breast DNA Regions, Oncomine™ TagSeq Lung DNA Regions, and Ion AmpliSeq™ HD assays.
 These assays are targeted to cell free DNA (cfDNA) and do not estimate tumor cellularity because calls are based on P values and cannot be quantified as a ploidy value. |

 |